Robert Scott Steedman: Current career

 In 2012 Steedman joined BSI Group.
 He is Director-General, Standards and an executive director.
 He was a vice president of the European Committee for Standardization (CEN) from 2012 – 2016 and vice president for policy of the International Organization for Standardization(ISO) from 2017 – 2021.
+He is currently serving as an elected member of the International Electrotechnical Commission (IEC) Board.

 Recognition

 Steedman was elected a fellow of the Institution of Civil Engineers (ICE) in 2001 and served as a vice president from 2005 to 2009.
 He was elected a fellow of the Royal Academy of Engineering (RAEng) in 2001 and served as a vice president from 2003 to 2009.
 He was editor in chief of the Royal Academy’s magazine, Ingenia, from 2004 to 2021.